callstack/react-native-pager-view/README.md

 ```

 **Attention:** Note that you can only use `View` components as children of `PagerView` (cf. folder _/example_)
 .
-For Android if `View` has own children, set prop `collapsable` to false <https://reactnative.dev/docs/view#collapsable-android>, otherwise react-native might remove those children views and and it's children will be rendered as separate pages
+For Android if `View` has own children, set prop `collapsable` to false <https://reactnative.dev/docs/view#collapsable-android>, otherwise react-native might remove those children views and and its children will be rendered as separate pages

 ## Advanced usage